Skip to main content

 Business Email Compromise (BEC), also known as Email Account Compromise (EAC), is a targeted form of phishing where criminals use email to deceive employees into transferring funds or sharing sensitive information.

 Unlike broad phishing campaigns, BEC attacks are highly specific.
-They often involve meticulous research to convincingly impersonate trusted individuals or organisations.
+They often involve research to convincingly impersonate trusted individuals, suppliers, or advisers.

 BEC Attack Forms